mstein11/websession-gitops-29-07-2020/script.md

 -   commit setup with dev and staging environment
 -   apply new setup through state-repository
--   showcase what happens when accidental kubectl apply is excecuted
+-   showcase what happens when an accidental kubectl apply is excecuted

 ## Part 4